temple69/Quiz_Cms/README.md

 # Quiz_Cms
 An on-hold  Project.
-A quiz Cms platform where users can create their own quizzes and take them after creation
+A quiz Cms platform where users can create their own quizzes and take them after insertion
 ## Features
 *   Create Quiz
 *   Add Quiz Question After adding the quiz